peteroupc/peteroupc.github.io/randomfunc.md

 <a id=Mean_and_Variance_Calculation></a>
 ### Mean and Variance Calculation

 The following method calculates the mean and the [**bias-corrected sample variance**](http://mathworld.wolfram.com/Variance.html) of a list of real numbers, using the [**Welford method**](https://www.johndcook.com/blog/standard_deviation/) presented by J. D. Cook.
 The method returns a two-item list containing the mean and that kind of variance in that order.
 (Sample variance is the estimated variance of a population or distribution assuming `list` is a random sample of that population or distribution.)
-The sample standard deviation is the square root of the variance calculated here.
+The square root of the variance calculated here is what many APIs call a standard deviation (e.g. Python's `statistics.stdev`).

     METHOD MeanAndVariance(list)
         if size(list)==0: return [0, 0]